birkheadc/templates/fullStack/nest_next/docs/README.md

     - Source address: `</^[^.]+$|\.(?!(css|gif|ico|jpg|js|png|txt|svg|woff|ttf|map|json)$)([^.]+$)/>`
     - Target address: `/index.html`
     - Type: `200 (Rewrite)`
   - From now on, every time there is a push to the repository, the app should update automatically.
+Make sure to watch and make sure the build succeeds; it is easy to accidentally push with a typescript syntax compiler error that was overlooked, causing the rebuild to fail.

 ## Environment Variables
 The following Environment Variables need to be set up for the application to work.
 In Amplify, this is easy to do through the console.

 - NEXT_PUBLIC_BACKEND_URL
+- NEXT_PUBLIC_DISPLAY_NAME_MIN_LENGTH
+- NEXT_PUBLIC_DISPLAY_NAME_MAX_LENGTH
+- NEXT_PUBLIC_PASSWORD_MIN_LENGTH
+- NEXT_PUBLIC_PASSWORD_MAX_LENGTH

 ## Localization